 "Let me go, Ness."

-"He had a feeling something was off- something to do with your world and mine, so he asked."
+"He had a feeling something was off- something to do with your world and mine, and our timelines too, so he asked."

 "Let.
 Me.
 Go."